 Here is what Betsy has to say about this episode: “The timing of this episode is extremely relevant and there’s no one else I’d rather have with me than Jane and Jason Sarouhan of J2Guides.
 In this episode, we talk about gap year experiences during COVID-19.
 You might be feeling that this is not a good time to think about a gap year, when in fact, the opposite is true.
 The gap year is not only surviving, it’s thriving.
 During our conversation, we discuss the benefits of taking an intentional gap year during COVID, the key word here being intentional.
 If your family is just starting to think about a gap year or if you’re already deep into the research, there is a wealth of great advice and information in this episode, you aren’t going to want to miss it.”

 Not a fan of podcasts?
 Want to connect with us via other means?
-Join us for a Webinar Wednesday, send us an email, or schedule a free introductory call.
+Send us an email, or schedule a free introductory call.
 We’d love to hear your ideas and questions.
 Happy listening, and happy holidays!